meilisearch/documentation/references/health.md

 # Health

-The health check endpoint enables the health of a MeiliSearch instance to be periodically tested.
+The health check endpoint enables you to periodically test the health of your MeiliSearch instance.

 ## Get health